Empowering Learners to Respond to Gender Based Violence—Canadian Women's Foundation

 • A non-linear menu that allows learners to choose whichever micro-modules meet their current needs.

-• Six micro-modules that provide practical and engaging content in an inclusive, sensitive, accessible, and easy to digest format for learners with many competing demands.
+• Six micro-modules that provide practical and engaging content in an inclusive, sensitive, accessible, and easy-to-digest format for learners with many competing demands.

 • Storytelling and interactivity interwoven throughout the modules using our custom-built, fully accessible and responsive interactive scenario tool.